 Period of Default Fiscal Year (1) Undergraduate Credit-Worthy Recovery Rate Graduate Credit-Worthy Recovery Rate

-1999 88% 50%
+1999 86% 52%

-2000 88% 55%
+2000 73% 56%

-2001 68% 43%
+2001 71% 49%

-2002 56% 43%
+2002 60% 45%

-2003 36% 26%
+2003 39% 32%

-2004 12% 6%
+2004 19% 14%

+Nine months ended March 31, 2005 4% 4%

-(1) As of June 30, 2001, TERI changed its fiscal year from the calendar year to the year ending June 30.
-Therefore, the fiscal year ending June 30, 2001 was the six month period from January 1, 2001 through June 30, 2001.
+As of June 30, 2001, TERI changed its fiscal year from the calendar year to the year ended June 30.
+Therefore, the fiscal year ended June 30, 2001 was the six month period from January 1, 2001 through June 30, 2001.

-The foregoing chart illustrates that recovery rates tend in general to increase over time as TERI seeks to collect on defaulted loans.
+The foregoing chart illustrates that loans which have defaulted in earlier periods tend to have higher recovery rates due to TERI's prolonged collection activities on defaulted loans.
 However, there can be no assurance that TERI's recovery rate for any future year will be similar to the historical experience set forth above.

-NOTES PREVIOUSLY ISSUED BY AFFILIATES OF THE FIRST MARBLEHEAD CORPORATION
+SECURITIES PREVIOUSLY ISSUED BY AFFILIATES OF THE FIRST MARBLEHEAD CORPORATION

-The National Collegiate Master Student Loan Trust I, The National Collegiate Student Loan Trust 2003-1 and The National Collegiate Student Loan Trust 2004-1, bankruptcy remote special purpose Delaware statutory trusts beneficially owned by GATE Holdings, Inc. and TERI, have previously issued several series of student loan asset backed notes having an aggregate initial principal balance of \$2,337,700,000.
+Securitization trusts beneficially owned by GATE Holdings, Inc., an affiliate of The First Marblehead Corporation, and TERI, and grantor trusts formed by The National Collegiate Funding LLC, have previously issued several series of student loan asset backed securities having an aggregate initial principal balance of \$4,412,102,000.
 Each of these trusts has paid in full all scheduled interest due and payable on each outstanding series of notes.
 The student loans owned by these trusts and pledged to secure the notes issued by each of them are not collateral for the notes offered by this trust or the certificates offered by the grantor trust.
 The notes issued by these trusts are not pari passu with the notes offered by this trust or the certificates offered by the grantor trust.